brooklabteam/Kettenburg_mada-bat-picornavirus/PySimPlot/PySimPlot_directions.md

 I have an excel sheet summarizing the comparisons I picked for PySimPlot similarity analysis and pairwise BLAST comparisons [here]().

 I want to make a figure of the following:
-- Pairwise comparison with each respective virus's top aa BLAST hit (noit going into figure, may use distance matrix in a figure)
-- Representative sequences for species defined in ICTV and the top BLAST hit (going into figure)
+- Representative sequences for species defined in ICTV and the top BLAST hit (going into PySimPlot figure)
-- A matching virus genus if it has been found in the Africa/SWIO region in a bat...want to show how similar/different these Malagasy bat viruses are those to the picornaviruses found in African bats (either a table or a distance matrix will be used in the final figure)
+- A matching virus genus if it has been found in the Africa/SWIO region in a bat...want to show how similar/different these Malagasy bat viruses are those to the picornaviruses found in African bats (a table as a figure)

 Malagasy sequences included in PySimplot figure (ICTV+BLAST sequences) OQ818316	mischivirus